New drug combo aims to boost red blood cells in kids with rare blood disorder

 Summary

-This study tests whether adding danicopan (a pill) to standard PNH therapy (ravulizumab or eculizumab) can improve hemoglobin levels in children aged 12 to 17 with paroxysmal nocturnal hemoglobinuria (PNH) who still have anemia due to extravascular hemolysis.
-About 6 participants will take danicopan for 12 weeks, and doctors will measure changes in blood counts, transfusion needs, and quality of life.
-The goal is to better control the disease, not cure it, as lifelong treatment is still needed.
+This phase 3 study tests whether adding danicopan to standard PNH medications (ravulizumab or eculizumab) can improve hemoglobin levels in children aged 12 to 17 with paroxysmal nocturnal hemoglobinuria who still have significant anemia from extravascular hemolysis.
+Six participants will receive weight-based danicopan doses for 12 weeks, with follow-up on blood counts, transfusion needs, and quality of life.
+The goal is better disease control, not a cure.

 Disclaimer Read more